DanielMoscoso/100day_challenge/Readme.txt

 	Warm up:
 		-How to write a function that returns a value (I already did that in many of my previous codes, but this is officially the first one).
+		-This is how you have multiple returns inside a function.
 ===============================================================================